 We use two publicly available pedestrian trajectory datasets: ETH \cite{pellegrini2009you} and UCY \cite{lerner2007crowds}.
 ETH dataset includes two scenes: ETH and HOTEL, while UCY dataset is composed of UNIV and ZARA scenes.
 We use 70\% of each dataset for training and the remaining for testing to ensure that training and evaluation are performed under the same data distribution.
 This in-distribution split allows us to train and assess calibration under matched statistical conditions, reducing the influence of distribution shift.
 In addition, to investigate transferability of our approach to out-of-distribution data, we also adopt the common leave-one-out strategy to train the newest baseline~\cite{chen2025dstigcn}.
-Leave-one-out strategy suggests to hold one dataset out for testing while the remaining datasets are used for training.
+The Leave-one-out strategy involves reserving one dataset for testing while using the remaining datasets for training.
 All scenes share a rate of 2.5 fps.
 Following all the baselines, each trajectory is observed for $3.2s$ ($T_{obs} = 8$) and the next $4.8s$ ($T_{pred} = 12$) are predicted.

-Motion planning scenarios are extracted from the test sets.
-In each scenario, a robot is introduced into the pedestrian crowd and tasked with navigating from a defined start to a goal position.
-More specifically, for real-word datasets, we extract 16-second-long scenarios (40 frames) from the test sets, using an 8-second skip rate between the starting frames of consecutive scenarios.
-For each scenario, we define a rectangular region around the ground truth trajectories of the pedestrians present in the scene.
-Within this region, we define four distinct start-goal pairs for the robot: from the middle of the bottom/right edge to the middle of the top/left edge, and from the bottom-left/right corner to the top-right/left corner.
-The planner assumes a unicycle model as the robot's dynamics.
-Each scenario runs until the robot reaches its goal, unless it freezes, in which case the scenario is terminated.
-Finally, we generate 44, 64, 52, 108 scenarios from ETH, HOTEL, UNIV, and ZARA respectively.
+Motion planning scenarios are extracted from the test sets by introducing a robot into pedestrian crowds and assigning it a start and goal position.
+For real-world datasets, we extract 16-second scenarios (40 frames) with an 8-second interval between consecutive scenarios.
+For each scenario, a rectangular region enclosing the ground-truth trajectories of pedestrians is defined, within which four start-goal pairs are generated: from the middle of the bottom/right edge to the middle of the top/left edge, and from the bottom-left/right corner to the top-right/left corner.
+The robot is modeled as a unicycle, and each scenario runs until the goal is reached or the robot freezes.
+In total, we generate 44, 64, 52, and 108 scenarios for ETH, HOTEL, UNIV, and ZARA, respectively.